bjlkeng/bjlkeng.github.io/source/posts/label-refinery.rst

   Figure 1: The basic idea behind Label Refinery (source: [1])

-You can see at each iteration we're using the predicted labels ("Refined label") to feed into the next model as the training labels.
+You can see at each iteration we're using the predicted labels ("Refined Label") to feed into the next model as the training labels.
 At point, the last model in the chain becomes your classifier.
 Along the way, inexplicably, the accuracy improves.